temporalio/documentation/docs/production-deployment/index.md

 ---
 id: index
-title: Temporal Platfrom production deployments
+title: Temporal Platform production deployments
 sidebar_label: Production deployments
 sidebar_position: 4
 description: Learn more about how to deploy a Temporal Application to production.